svoynow/elixir-phoenix-realworld-example-app/README.md

 # ![RealWorld Example App](logo.png)

-> Elixir (Phoenix) codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres to the [RealWorld](https://github.com/gothinkster/realworld-example-apps) spec and API.
+> Elixir (Phoenix / Absinthe / GraphQL) codebase containing real world examples (CRUD, auth, advanced patterns, etc) that adheres (in spirit) to the [RealWorld](https://github.com/gothinkster/realworld-example-apps) spec.

-This codebase was created to demonstrate a fully fledged backend application built with **Elixir and Phoenix** including CRUD operations, authentication, routing, pagination, and more.
+This codebase was created to demonstrate a fully fledged backend application built with **Elixir, Phoenix and Absinthe** including CRUD operations, authentication, pagination, and more.

-We've gone to great lengths to adhere to the **[credo](https://github.com/rrrene/credo)** community styleguides & best practices.

-For more information on how to this works with other frontends/backends, head over to the [RealWorld](https://github.com/gothinkster/realworld) repo.
+This won't work with existing RealWorld front-ends, but we plan to write one or more example front ends

 ## Installing / Getting started